EddyLuten/mkdocs-alias-plugin/README.md

 As of version 0.8.0, you can enable the plugin option `use_anchor_titles` to replace anchor links with the text of the page heading that defined it.
 This behavior is opt-in to preserve backward compatibility.

+As of version 0.9.0, you may also use `aliases` in addition to (or in place of) the `alias` key in the meta section of your pages.
+This is to provide some similarity to other Markdown based software that supports aliases, such as Obsidian.

 Please refer to the [MkDocs documentation](https://www.mkdocs.org/user-guide/writing-your-docs/#yaml-style-meta-data) for more information on how the meta-data block is used.

 ### Multiple Aliases